-Any documents and personal information, including an applicant's photograph, obtained by the commission from an applicant for a standard identification card shall be confidential, shall not be considered a government record pursuant to P.L.1963, c.73 (C.47:1A-1 et seq.), P.L.2001, c.404 (C.47:1A-5 et al.), or the common law concerning access to government records, and shall not be disclosed by the commission for the purpose of investigation, arrest, citizenship, prosecution, or detention related to an applicant's citizenship or immigration status without the consent of the applicant or without a valid court order or subpoena; except that the commission shall not be restricted, prohibited, or prevented from maintaining, or sending to or receiving from federal immigration authorities information regarding the citizenship or immigration status, lawful or unlawful, of any individual, pursuant to 8 U.S.C. s.1373 and 8 U.S.C. s.1644.
-Any person that knowingly discloses any documents or personal information in violation of this subsection shall be guilty of a crime of the fourth degree.
+Any documents and personal information, including an 11 12 applicant's photograph, obtained by the commission from an 13 applicant for a standard identification card shall be confidential, 14 shall not be considered a government record pursuant to P.L.1963, 15 c.73 (C.47:1A-1 et seq.), P.L.2001, c.404 (C.47:1A-5 et al.), or the 16 common law concerning access to government records, and shall not be disclosed by the commission for 1 the purpose of 17 18 investigation, arrest, citation, prosecution, or detention related to an 19 applicant's citizenship or immigration status any purposes related to Title 8 of the United States Code without the informed consent 20 of the applicant 1[or without a valid], a warrant signed by a State 21 or federal judge, or a lawful1 court order or subpoena; except that 22 1[the commission shall not be restricted, prohibited, or prevented 23 24 from maintaining, or sending to or receiving from federal 25 immigration authorities information regarding the citizenship or 26 immigration status, lawful or unlawful, of any individual, pursuant 27 to 8 U.S.C. s.1373 and 8 U.S.C. s.1644.
+Any person that knowingly 28 discloses any documents or personal information in violation of this 29 section shall be guilty of a crime of the fourth degree.
+I nothing in 30 this section shall be construed to prohibit, or in any way restrict, any action where such prohibition or restriction would be contrary to 31 32 federal law.
+When responding to a warrant, court order, or subpoena, 33 the commission may disclose only those records or information 34 specifically requested in the warrant, court order, or subpoena.1